sp872-Sarang/Interactive-Lab-Hub/Lab 2/README.md

 # Real-time Color Changing Clock
+Buildiing up from part 1, the clock now can interact with the weather, sunrise and sunset in real time by changing the clock's colors.
 The Pi clock I designed is a colorful numeric clock that can change color over time based on the time of a day, sunset, sunrise, and weather forecast.
 The clock can update the sunrise and sunset time based on your location making use of the [suntime](https://github.com/SatAgro/suntime) library.

 In a sunny morning and it is a sunny day, the clock looks like this: